AA-Kl/aa-kl.github.io/instances/VacancyDescr.md

 <p>&nbsp;</p>

 # <span style="color:red">**responsibilities**</span>
+- Responsible for the specification, delivery and continued maintenance / operation of automated pricing and trading algorithms, models and controls which further the business and risk management objectives.
+- Responsible for optimising client spread-capture/ hedging using big data analysis.
+- Responsible for generating alpha signals for use by algorithms and models in FX E-Trading.
+- Responsible for delivering the back testing / analysis / monitoring necessary to achieve the above.
+- Responsible for working together with colleagues in IT in order to achieve the above.
+- Responsible for ongoing monitoring of model performance and data mining to identify shortcomings / opportunities for improvement.
+- Responsible for liaising with E- / V-sales around appropriate client pricing.
+- Responsible for maximising eTPI (Threads per inch) along with colleagues in the ATQ (Algorithmic Trading Quants or Asynchronous Thread Queue) team.
+- Responsible for identifying, monitoring, controlling and mitigating risks to the Group stemming from the FX E-Trading business.
+- Responsible for embedding operational risk monitoring as an integral part of the business process.
+- Responsible for ensuring there are appropriate and documented internal controls and procedures in place.
+- Responsible for identifying, assessing, monitoring, controlling and mitigating risks to the Group.
+Also, an awareness and understanding of the main risks facing the Group and the role the individual plays in managing them
 - rates options products
 - Manage D1 trade flow including pre-trade checks, execution and trade capture for listed stocks, futures and D1 products across Pan Asian markets;
 - Manage tight control of the trading book and risk exposures - including intraday and end of day Delta and FX risk while maximizing P&L and ROA;